-Appointment Requirements:
+- Appointment Requirements: - (a) Promotion

-- (a) Promotion/Re-grading - (i) Promotion promotion rank for Assistant Primary School Masters/Mistresses. - (ii) Re-grading An Assistant Master/Mistress serving in the nominating primary/primary special school or the primary section of a special school with a recognised local first degree or equivalent is eligible for consideration for re-grading as Primary School Master/Mistress. - (b) Direct Appointment - (i) Candidates should possess a local first degree plus teacher training in primary education, or equivalent qualifications (and for special schools, have successfully completed a course of training in special education recognised by the Permanent Secretary).
+Promotion rank for Primary School Master/Mistress and Assistant Master/Mistress with a local first degree or equivalent.

+- (b) Direct Appointment - (i) Candidates should possess a local first degree plus teacher training in primary education, or equivalent qualifications (for special schools, and have successfully completed a course of training in special education recognised by the Permanent Secretary).
 They should also fulfill all the requirements set for normal promotion to this rank.
-The decision of direct appointment of teachers to promotion rank must be supported by the majority of members of the Incorporated Management Committee and is fully justifiable. - (ii) Starting from the 2000/01 school year, new recruits of school Principals and deputy heads by direct appointment should be limited to candidates holding a recognised local first degree plus teacher training in primary (and special education in the case of special schools), or equivalent qualifications.
+The decision of direct appointment of teachers to promotion rank must be supported by the majority of members of the Incorporated Management Committee and is fully justifiable. - (ii) Starting from the 2000/01 school year, new school Principals and deputy heads should be limited to candidates holding a local first degree plus teacher training in primary (and special education in the case of special schools), or equivalent qualifications.

-Primary Schools

-Either as the Principal of a primary school with 11 or less classes, or as the deputy head of a primary school with 12 or more classes, or as a senior teacher.
+Type of Work:Primary SchoolsEither as the Principal of a primary school with 11 or less classes, or as the deputy head of a primary school with 12 or more classes.

-Either as the Principal of a primary special school with 4-11 equivalent ordinary primary classes, or as the deputy head of a primary special school with 12 or more equivalent ordinary primary classes, or as a senior teacher in the primary section of a special school.
+Either as the Principal of a primary special school with 11 equivalent ordinary primary classes or less, or as the deputy head of a primary special school or the primary section of a special school with 12 equivalent ordinary primary classes or more.